apecloud/kubeblocks/docs/api_docs/maintenance/backup-and-restore/backup/backup-repo.md

     helm repo add kubeblocks https://jihulab.com/api/v4/projects/85949/packages/helm/stable
     helm install csi-s3 kubeblocks/csi-s3 --version=0.7.0 -n kb-system

-    # You can add flags to customize the installation of this add-on
+    # You can add flags to customize the installation of this addon
     # CSI-S3 installs a daemonSet Pod on all nodes by default and you can set tolerations to install it on the specified node
     --set-json tolerations='[{"key":"taintkey","operator":"Equal","effect":"NoSchedule","value":"taintValue"}]'
     --set-json daemonsetTolerations='[{"key":"taintkey","operator":"Equal","effect":"NoSchedule","value":"taintValue"}]'